jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/pso/pso.rst

 Below is a high-level overview of how points will be awarded.
 Details on each task are provided later in the assignment description.

-* A total of **5** points will be awarded for having a working implementation of GP for Symbolic Regression
+* A total of **5** points will be awarded for having a working implementation of PSO for the test functions

-    * A total of **5** additional points may be awarded for adding enhancements to the GP implementation
+    * A total of **5** additional points may be awarded for adding enhancements to the PSO algorithm
-    * Using GP for a typed problem may award an additional **5** points
+    * Using PSO for a multi-objective problems may award an additional **5** points
     * Generating an effective visualization for evolution/solutions may award up to **2** additional points

     * A complete report will award up to **5** points